foomprep/robby.nvim/README.md

 # robby.nvim
-robby is a Lazy plugin for GenAI assisted coding in Neovim.
+robby is a Lazy plugin for AI assisted coding in Neovim.

 ## Installation
 Add the following plugin file to Neovim config